 Cooked spinach: 41 calories per 1 cup

-The pros: A generous portion keeps your appetite under control for far fewer calories and more vitamins than, say, a biscuit.
+The pros: A generous portion keeps your appetite under control for far fewer calories and more vitamins than other Thanksgiving foods like, say, a biscuit.
 Each cup offers 5 grams of satiating protein.
 Need more reasons to eat more spinach right now?
 Your body absorbs higher levels of protein, vitamins A and E, fiber, calcium, iron, zinc, and valuable carotenoids such as beta-carotene (important for eye health) when you eat spinach cooked rather than raw.

 The cons: The spinach could be loaded with hidden calories, depending on how it’s prepared.
 A quarter cup of crumbled feta, for example, can add upwards of 100 calories.
 Stick to a balsamic vinegar topping, for only 14 calories per tablespoon.
-(Looking for a stress-free Thanksgiving?
-Get our FREE guide for an unforgettable Thanksgiving.
-You’ll get easy recipes, kid-friendly crafts and games, inspiring traditions, and more ideas for the best holiday yet.)
+Here are 10 surprising Thanksgiving cooking hacks using everyday objects.

 Brussels sprouts: 56 calories per 1 cup